pytest-dev/pytest/doc/en/example/parametrize.rst

   values as well.

-Set marks or test ID for individual parametrized test
+Set marks or test ID for individual parameterized test
 --------------------------------------------------------------------

-Use ``pytest.param`` to apply marks or set test ID to individual parametrized test.
+Use ``pytest.param`` to apply marks or set test ID to individual parameterized test.
 For example:

 .. code-block:: python